asmitaporwal/redux_toolkit/README.md

 ## About

-TheAdmin Table is a simple web application that allows users to add a random user and delete that user and delete all user.
+The Admin Table is a simple web application that allows users to add a random user and delete that user and delete all user.
 I have built this for learning purpose .I have used react and redux toolkit.

 ## Features